laser/laser.github.io/blog/20131201-generators-es6.md

 console.log(g.next(2).value);  // 100, the result
 ```

-The first time the generator’s body is run, "a" is yielded back to the caller
+The first time the generator's body is run, "a" is yielded back to the caller
 (and made available through the "value" property of the returned object).
 The
 caller then resumes the generator, passing 10.
 Using substitution to visualize
-what’s happening:
+what's happening:

 ```javascript
 function* powGenerator() {